 Sepsis.
 Sounds old-fashioned, doesn’t it?
 But this condition in which bacteria enters the blood can be life-threatening.
 In fact, any infection can cause sepsis, especially those associated with the skin, gut, and lungs.
 (1) Symptoms may include fever, hypothermia, and a rapid heart rate.
 Today, conventional sepsis treatment typically involves antibiotics.
 However, there are several natural ways to prevent sepsis from occurring and to help your body fight the infection.

-First, take a look at some factors that may lead to sepsis, then find tips below for reducing your risk.
+First, take a look at some factors that may lead to systemic infection, then find tips below for reducing your risk.